 My professional activity was abruptly brought to an end three years ago for reasons of health.
 During this period, I felt the need to use painting as a means of expression, and that is how the collection “Echoes” was born.
-Rediscovering a passion and a creative energy, I decided to devote myself completely to this art that I had neglected earlier owing to my professional activity.
+Rediscovering a passion and creative energy, I decided to devote myself completely to this art that I had neglected earlier owing to my professional activity.

 I quickly set aside my brush, because I found it frustrating not to feel the paint and canvas under my touch.
-I experimented with different techniques for two years and now only paint with my hands, fingers, and fingernails, working with acrylic paint.
+I experimented with different techniques for three years and now only paint with my hands, fingers, and fingernails, working with acrylic paint.

 I paint while listening to music, and my technique is subjected to its rhythm.
 All my work is based on movement and a compulsion to bring colors to the fore.